MultiPoolMiner/MultiPoolMiner/README.md

 **-interval**
 MultiPoolMiner's update interval in seconds.
 This is a universal timer for running the entire script (downloading/processing APIs, calculation etc).
 It also determines how long a benchmark is run for each miner file (miner/algorithm/coin).
 Default is 60.

+**-delay**
+Specify the number of seconds required to pass before opening each miner.
+It is useful when cards are more sensitive to switching and need some extra time to recover (eg. clear DAG files from memory)

 **-donate**
 Donation of mining time in minutes per day to aaronsace.
 Default is 24, minimum is 10 minutes per day (less than 0.7% fee).
 The downloaded miner software can have their own donation system built in.
 Check the readme file of the respective miner used for more details.